-What is favoritism in the workplace: Definition and top strategies to curb favoritism in the workplace
+What is favoritism in the workplace: Definition and top strategies to eliminate it

 In the bustling corridors of corporate landscapes, where professionalism and meritocracy are supposed to reign supreme, a subtle yet pervasive force often lurks – favoritism in the workplace.